I know. I am repeating myself.

 I also found that my work related results – the deliverables as we say – improved.
 I have been the utmost perfectionist ever since and my ability to create extensive documentation in parallel to doing the equivalent of cardiac surgery to IT systems is legendary (so she says in her modest manner).
 Nevertheless, plowing through tensor calculus and field equations helps to hone these skills even more.
 For those who aren’t familiar with that working style: The mantra of other Clint-Eastwood-like firefighters is rather: Real experts don’t provide documentation!

 I would lie if I would describe troubleshooting issues with digital certificates as closely related to theoretical physics.
-You can make some remote connections between skills that sort of related such as cryptography is math after all, but I am not operating at that deep mathematical level most of the time.
+You can make some remote connections between skills that are sort of related, in the sense of cryptography is math after all, but I am not operating at that deep mathematical level most of the time.
 I rather believe that anything rigorous and mathy puts your mind – or better its analytical subsystem – in a advanced state.
 Advanced refers to the better preparation to tackle a specific class of problems.
 The caveat is that you lose this ability if you stop reading textbooks at 4:00 AM.

 Using Kahneman’s terminology (mentioned briefly in my previous post) I consider mathy science the ultimate training for system 2 – your typically slow rational decision making engine.
 It takes hard work and dedication at the beginning to make system 2 work effortless in some domains.
 In my very first lecture at the university ever the math professor stated that mathematics will purge and accelerate your brain – and right he was.